ljsinclair/featurebase-docs/docs/concepts/concepts-home.md

 * arranging data into two dimensions
 * the use of relation names, attributes and keys to reference rows

-This set of rules means:
+This means:
-* High cardinality data requires no alteration (because there is no duplication and the relationships are one-to-one)
+* high and low cardinality data is saved to separate tables to remove duplication
-* Low cardinality data that has one-to-many or many-to-many relationships are:
-  * inserted into separate two dimensional tables, and
-  * relationships are maintained using keys
+* the relationships (one-to-many and many-to-many) are maintained through the use of keys that reference specific rows in different tables.

 For example, the low cardinality table above can be normalized as follows: